 - If you are tired or falling asleep while driving, pull over and take a rest before continuing to your destination.

 Even if you follow these safety tips, a negligent driver could cause you or a family member to suffer injuries or die in a nighttime auto accidents.
-Let the experienced car accident attorneys at Christopher J. Hudson, LLC, help you obtain the compensation you deserve.
+Let the experienced car accident attorneys at Chris Hudson & Associates, help you obtain the compensation you deserve.
 Contact us online or call us directly at 888.795.6261 to schedule your free, no-obligation consultation.